GuildCrafts/web-development-js/CONTRIBUTING.md

 #### Step 5: Determine Difficulty Level

+To help other learners choose a goal at an appropriate level of difficulty to provide a good challenge but not be too overwhelming, goals are ranked using milestones.

+Before submitting your goal, add it to the appropriate [milestone][milestones] for the difficulty level of the goal.
+Read the milestone description to learn more about what it means, and use other goals to compare against yours to determine difficulty level.

+Ranking the difficulty level of goal is not a straight-forward task.
+Do your best, and if you need assistance, consider reaching out to a [Practitioner][team-practitioners].

 #### Step 6: Submit for Review

 All new goals start out as a _draft_ that needs to be approved by a Moderator (i.e. a member of the @GuildCrafts/moderators team).